robenkleene/design-references/photoshop/tutorials/photoshop-masks.md

 ### Transparency

 - To make the Clipping Mask layer itself (the base layer) transparent, right-click the base layer and select `Blending Options...` and toggle off `Blending Options > Advanced Blending > Blend Clipped Layers as Group`, then set the base layers `Fill: 0`.
+- To make an image fade to transparent, apply a layer mask, and then edit the mask and apply a gradient that fades from black to white.